Mal de debarquement syndrome caused by cervical spine instability

 - Improvement with re-exposure to motion (driving) was typical for both (Mal de Debarquement Syndrome = 89%, non-motion triggered Mal de debarquement syndrome = 64%), but non-motion triggered Mal de debarquement syndrome individuals more frequently had symptoms exacerbated with motion.

 - Peri-menstrual and menstrual worsening of symptoms were typical in both Mal de debarquement syndromes (each 71%).

 - Both Mal de debarquement syndromes exhibited a higher population baseline prevalence of migraine (23% (motion group) and 38%, (non-motion group) respectively).

 - Benzodiazepines and SSRI/SNRIs (Selective Serotonin Reuptake Inhibitors) were helpful in both subtypes. (>50% individuals with a positive response).

-- Vestibular therapy made as many individuals worse as better in motion group and none improved in the non-motion triggered Mal de debarquement syndrome group.
+- Vestibular therapy made as many individuals worse as better in the motion group and none improved in the non-motion-triggered Mal de debarquement syndrome group.

 Why Vestibular therapy did not work and other clues that point to Mal de debarquement syndrome as being caused by cervical spine instability in some patients